BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 ## ActiveAdmin, Y U RELOAD?

 Now that the asset issue is fixed, let's see what we can do to speed up page rendering.
-We decide to focus on rendering a page without changing any files.
+We decided to focus on rendering a page without changing any files.

 ![Flame graph serve page](/images/posts/2015/apr/perf-flamegraph-before.png)